eriqande/con-gen-2024/README.md

 materials in 2024 while teaching at the remote/online version of the UMT/Flathead Lake Conservation Genomics Workshop.

-In order to build the site, from the top level of the directory, you can do this:
+In order to build the site, from the top level of the directory, you have to run all the following commands.
+Note that rendering the book deletes the slides within the docs/ directory, so you always have to re-do the slides after rendering the book.
+Fortunately, quarto renders this stuff very quickly.

 ```sh
 # render the book that has the narratives and schedule